samaaron/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 ## [Merb](http://merbivore.com/)

 It's a relatively new framework (a bit like Ruby on Rails) and was created by [Ezra Zygmuntowicz](http://brainspl.at/).
-Merb stands for Mongrel + ERB although now it supports the [rack webserver interface](http://rack.rubyforge.org/) so it can any web server that has rack support (Mongrel, Thin, ebb, etc).
+Merb stands for Mongrel + ERB although now it supports the [rack webserver interface](http://rack.rubyforge.org/) so it can user any web server that has rack support (Mongrel, Thin, ebb, etc).

 If you know Ruby and have used Rails you're likely to get the hang of Merb quite easily.
 Noticeable differences from Merb to Rails are, it's stance on being less opinionated and it's approach to modularisation.